 The Company amortizes DAC and VOBA related to these contracts over the estimated lives of the contracts in proportion to actual and expected future gross profits.
 The amortization includes interest based on rates in effect at inception or acquisition of the contracts.
 The amount of future gross profits is dependent principally upon returns in excess of the amounts credited to policyholders, mortality, persistency, benefit elections and withdrawals, interest crediting rates, expenses to administer the business, creditworthiness of reinsurance counterparties, the effect of any hedges used and certain economic variables, such as inflation.
 Of these factors, the Company anticipates that investment returns, expenses, persistency and benefit elections and withdrawals are reasonably likely to significantly impact the rate of DAC and VOBA amortization.
 Each reporting period, the Company updates the estimated gross profits with the actual gross profits for that period.
-When the actual gross profits change from previously estimated gross profits, the cumulative DAC and VOBA amortization is re-estimated and adjusted by a cumulative charge or credit to current operations.
-When actual gross profits exceed those previously estimated, the DAC and VOBA amortization will increase, resulting in a current period charge to earnings.
+When the actual gross profits change from previously estimated gross profits exceed those previously estimated, the DAC and VOBA amortization will increase, resulting in a current period charge to earnings.
 The opposite result occurs when the actual gross profits are below the previously estimated gross profits.
-Each reporting period, the Company also updates the actual amount of business remaining in-force, which impacts expected future gross profits.
+When expected future gross profits are below those previously estimated, the DAC and VOBA amortization will increase, resulting in a current period, the Company also updates the actual amount of business remaining in-force, which impacts expected future gross profits.
 When expected future gross profits are below those previously estimated, the DAC and VOBA amortization will increase, resulting in a current period charge to earnings.
 The opposite result occurs when the expected future gross profits are above the previously estimated expected future gross profits.
 Each period, the Company also reviews the estimated gross profits for each block of business to determine the recoverability of DAC and VOBA balances.